somdutta21/KPMGassignment/README.md

 Solution:

-● I have assumed that the EC2 instance is already created OS assumed is Ubuntu
+● I have assumed that the EC2 instance is already created.
+  OS assumed is Ubuntu

 ● If the EC2 instance is not created then we can use the attached kpmg.yml file to create a cloud formation stack